sal2012/Analyzing-Resistance-in-Microbiomes-from-different-Diets/README.md

 ## Repository Structure
 - final_presentation.Rmd: R Markdown document containing the complete analysis.
-- data/: Directory containing raw data files used in the analysis.
 - scripts/: R scripts for data processing and analysis.
-- images/: Directory with visualizations and diagrams.

 ## Getting Started
 ### Prerequisites